A fundamental human need is to feel ourselves located, grounded, in place, in relation to the world around us.

 The comfort of small things

-The challenges for all of us getting through the next few weeks and months is immense and one of the things I’ve found to be true is what Thor A Rain describes as “Mundane Magic”.
+The challenges for all of us getting through what ever come s next is immense and one of the things I’ve found to be true is what Thor A Rain describes as “Mundane Magic”.

 This is the comfort that we can feel from doing everyday activities: taking a shower, the familiar smell of your shampoo, baking, gardening, ironing, walking the dog or feeding the cat.
 You may not have any control of the economy, the weather, or how other people behave but you can be in control of where you focus your attention and savour the way you do these things.